Getting Started

 make dev-backendBuild Desktop Packages

-make packageDesktop installers are written to src-tauri/target/release/bundle/.
+make packageDesktop installers are written to target/release/bundle/.